export Dried Mango

 The benefits of dried mango are immense as they can be preserved for a long time and you can carry them wherever you go in any type of climate without the worry of being spoiled,

-Sepcotrading company brings you a broad spectrum of well-preserved and top-quality dried mango that is not only packed and stored in the best way but also has all the nutritional values intact.
+Sepcotrading company brings you a broad spectrum of well-preserved and top-quality dry mango that is not only packed and stored in the best way but also has all the nutritional values intact.

 dried mangoes nutrition facts

-Sepcotrading company exports the best kind of dried mangoes at the most affordable prices all around the world.
+Sepcotrading company exports the best kind of Iran dry fruits like dry mangoes at the most affordable prices all around the world.

 Wash both mangoes, and use a peeler to remove the skin.
 Cut into thin slices, and place them on the Silpat.
 Put the mango in the oven, and bake for two to three hours, flipping them over every 30 minutes or until they’re dry.